Skip to main content

 Today's scientific research involves increasingly large volumes of increasingly complex data.
 At the same time, CPU performance has improved well beyond storage media, which can create bottlenecks in HPC environments.
 Read this section to learn how to optimize your storage usage and improve I/O performance on Palmetto.

-Palmetto provides three data spaces: home, scratch, and paid storage.
+Palmetto provides three data spaces: home, scratch, and group project storage.

 Every user has a home directory and access to the scratch file systems.
-Paid storage is purchased by our research scientists to house their data and can only be accessed by users having the owner’s approval.
+Group project storage is allocated for faculty to house their data and can only be accessed by users having the owner’s approval.
 Each data space is accessible from anywhere in the cluster.

 Storage Hardware Grid